Navigating Data Privacy Governance: A Guide for Data Brokers [Updated 2025]

-With the passage of California’s DELETE Act, the Consumer Financial Protection Bureau (CFPB) extending the Fair Credit Reporting Act (FCRA), and the FTC’s settlement with data broker Outlogic, it’s clear regulators are scrutinizing the data broker industry more and more.
+With the passage of California’s DELETE Act and the coming release of its Delete Request and Opt-out Platform (DROP) on January 1, 2026, the Consumer Financial Protection Bureau (CFPB) extending the Fair Credit Reporting Act (FCRA), and the FTC’s settlement with data broker Outlogic, it’s clear regulators are scrutinizing the data broker industry more and more.

 In light of these developments, data brokers need a thorough, efficient approach to privacy and data governance—one that enables agility against shifting regulation and robust compliance as enforcement ramps up.